 INSIGHTS BY DISTRIBUTION CHANNEL

 Physical retail channels dominate the global electrolyte and vitamin water market.
 The sale from supermarkets and convenience stores accounted for a share of 53% in 2019.
 Consumers prefer retail sales through such stores because of the presence of several key brands under one roof.
-Also, these stores serve as a one-stop destination for many other related foods and beverages, thus increasing the potential of strategic product positioning, which is highly likely to increase instances of purchase.
+Also, these stores serve as a one-stop destination for many other related foods and beverages such as coconut water, maple water, and others, thus increasing the potential of strategic product positioning, which is highly likely to increase instances of purchase.
 The retail channel is expected to lead the distribution for electrolyte and vitamin water in the coming years as the brand-label-trust factor is higher in physical stores as the consumer can thoroughly check the product before purchase.
 The rise of specialty stores catering to the demand for calorie and nutrition-conscious consumers is also driving sales from physical stores.
 Vending machines and online store are the two emerging distribution channels for electrolyte and vitamin water.
 Vending machines, specially installed at corner shops, stations, beverage stores, and various other retail formats, are promising distribution channels.

 INSIGHTS BY GEOGRAPHY